Proud to operate

 Pixooma hardware – Connection to the internet for Pixooma computers is via two firewalls (router and the computer) and requires a personal login and password.
-The computer is monitored and protected via an anti-virus program (Intego VirsuBarrier) and separate malware software (Malware Bytes).
+The computer is monitored and protected via an anti-virus program (Intego VirsuBarrier), separate malware software (Malware Bytes) and frequent malware checks are also made using 'Clean My Mac'.
 The computer hard disk is also encrypted with a password.

 Cloud software – All the cloud software we use which contains personal data is protected via a login and password, and two-factor authentication.

-Backups and clones – All client files are saved on Dropbox automatically.
+Backups and clones – All client files are saved on OneDrive automatically.
 In the main, these are marketing materials so they will contact addresses etc on them, but this is intended for public viewing anyway.
-However, we do try to minimise the effects of ransomware and other malware attacks by using the Pro version of Dropbox which comes with 30 days ‘Versioning’ (giving us access to 30 days worth of changes to every file) and we get automated warning emails if large numbers of files are changed in one go – which is a possible sign of a ransomware attack – meaning we can deal with the threat early and minimise the damage it causes.
-Access to Dropbox is via two-factor authentication at all times.
-We also back up data every hour to an external drive, which is one of a pair of drives that are swapped every week with the non-live backup being removed to an off-site location.
+However, we do try to minimise the effects of ransomware and other malware attacks by using Office 365 for Business which comes with 30 days ‘Versioning’ (giving us access to 30 days’ worth of changes to every file) and we get automated warning emails if there is a suspected ransomware attack – meaning we can deal with the threat early and minimise the damage it causes.
+Access to Onedrive is always via two-factor authentication.
+We also back up data every hour to an external drive, which is one of three backup dirves that are rotated in sequence every day with the non-live backup being removed to an off-site location.

 What data we hold

 CRM – The CRM system we use, Capsule, stores contact information in the form of one or more of the following: Name, company address, email, phone, website, and social media.
 Capsule requires a login and password and we protect it further via two-factor authentication.
-Capsule has its own data protection policies in place that mean it is able to comply with GDPR
+Capsule has its own data protection policies in place that mean it can comply with GDPR